peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

         System.IO.Stream output,
         PeterO.Cbor.CBOREncodeOptions options);

  Writes an arbitrary object to a CBOR data stream, using the specified options for controlling how the object is encoded to CBOR data format.
 If the object is convertible to a CBOR map or a CBOR object that contains CBOR maps, the keys to those maps are written out to the data stream in an undefined order.
-The example code given in**PeterO.Cbor.CBORObject.WriteTo(System.IO.Stream)**can be used to write out certain keys of a CBOR map in a given order. urrently, the following objects are supported:
+The example code given in **M:PeterO.Cbor.CBORObject.WriteTo(System.IO.Stream)** can be used to write out certain keys of a CBOR map in a given order.
+Currently, the following objects are supported:

   * Lists of CBORObject.

   * Maps of CBORObject.
 The keys to the map are written out to the data stream in an undefined order.

   * Null.

   * Byte arrays, which will always be written as definite-length byte strings.

   * String objects, which will be written as indefinite-length text strings if their size exceeds a certain threshold (this behavior may change in future versions of this library).

   * Any object accepted by the FromObject static methods.

    <b>Parameters:</b>

  * <i>objValue</i>: The arbitrary object to be serialized.
 Can be null.